lava/benchmark/README.md

 BENCHMARK(BM_memcpy)->Range(8, 8<<10);
 ```

-By default the arguments in the range are generated in multiples of eight and
-the command above selects [ 8, 64, 512, 4k, 8k ].
+By default the generated arguments consist of the specified lower and upper bound, and all powers of eight between these two.
+In the example above, the arguments generated are [ 8, 64, 512, 4k, 8k ].
 In the following code the
-range multiplier is changed to multiples of two.
+range multiplier is changed to select all powers of two in the given range:

 ```c++
 BENCHMARK(BM_memcpy)->RangeMultiplier(2)->Range(8, 8<<10);